Hell's Gate National Park

-Hell's Gate National Park lies south of Lake Naivasha in Kenya, north west of Nairobi.
-Hell's Gate National Park is named after a narrow break in the cliffs, once a tributary of a prehistoric lake that fed early humans in the Rift Valley.
+Hell's Gate National Park is a national park situated near Lake Naivasha in Kenya.
+The park is named after a narrow break in the cliffs, once a tributary of a prehistoric lake that fed early humans in the Rift Valley.
 It was established in 1984.
-A small national park, it is known for its wide variety of wildlife and for its scenery.
+The park is notable for its wide variety of wildlife and for its scenery.
 This includes the Fischer's Tower and Central Tower columns and Hell's Gate Gorge.
 The national park is also home to five geothermal power stations at Olkaria.
-The park is equipped with three basic campsites and includes a Maasai Cultural Center, providing education about the Maasai tribe's culture and traditions.
+The park features three basic campsites and includes a Maasai Cultural Center, providing education about the Maasai culture and traditions.

 History

 Hell's Gate National Park is named after a narrow break in the cliffs, once a tributary of a prehistoric lake that fed early humans in the Rift Valley.
-It received the name "Hell's Gate" by explorers Fisher and Thomson in 1883.
+It received the name "Hell's Gate" by explorers Gustav Fischer of Germany and Joseph Thomson of Britain during their rival expeditions in 1883.

 In the early 1900s, Mount Longonot erupted, and ash can still be felt around Hell's Gate.
-The park was officially established in 1984.